machinat/sociably/website/docs/recognizing-intent.md

 ---

 Recognizing users' intent is essential to interact in a conversation.
-Machinat provides a standard interface for intent recognition, that you can choose any recognition provider you like.
+Sociably provides a standard interface for intent recognition, that you can choose any recognition provider you like.

 ## Install